This is the featured image of the Making Big Room House - The Complete Guide To Kick And Bass Creation blog article.

 Big Room - Bass - Env 4

-Lastly, in envelope 2, click on “select a preset” and choose “rotor”.
-Then increase the decay to about 11 o’clock.
+Lastly, in envelope 2, click "select a preset" and choose "rotor."
+Then increase the decay to about 11 o'clock.
 Since this envelope is assigned to the amp of oscillator 1, it will act as the primary amp envelope for the kick.

 Big Room - Bass - Env 2

 In the filter section, set Filter 1 to a 4-pole low-pass.
-Make sure that it is set to serial and set the cutoff between 1 and 2 o’clock.
+MEnsureit is set to serial, with a cutoff between 1 and 2 o'clock.

 Big Room - Bass - Filter

-Then for the FX, add a classic tube with the dry/wet at 9 o’clock and the drive at 10 o’clock.
+For the FX, add a classic compressor with the dry/wet at 9 o'clock and the drive at 10 o'clock.

 Big Room - Bass - Fx

-Now the kick sounds like a kick but it’s time to thicken it up.
-Add some feedback, sine shaping and clip to give it some more weight.
+The kick sounds like a kick, but it's time to thicken it.
+Add feedback, sine shaping, and clip to give it more weight.

 Big Room - Bass - Feedback + Filters